pjkreutzer/eose10/eose10-website/index.md

 ---

-[These notes accompany the lecture "Solutions to Climate Change" held at Lund University on May 10th, 2023.
+[These notes accompany the lecture "Solutions to Climate Change" held at Lund University on April 19th, 2024.
 They are intended to facilitate learning, but should not be cited in any work.
 You can find the slides at the bottom of this text.]{.text-default}